petrosKon/Kontrazis/content/posts/Class Homework 5 Final Presentation.md

 The conclusion of my presentation was the evaluation of the locomotion technique which was also mentioned in another blogpost.

 Also you can find the slides of my presentation: [Presentation](https://docs.google.com/presentation/d/1YQ65VyhB65odY4cq7HV8ht6whkxT4eplRuuw39FOiBY/edit?usp=sharing)

+Last but not least, a video of me using the final system with new superpowers: [Video](https://www.dropbox.com/s/v7cbhs2zhxhhysy/4%20-%20VR%20Superman%20-%20Powers%20showcase.mp4?dl=0)